Regime identification and control of extremes in the non-autonomous Lorenz model with chaos and intransitivity

-The model parameters are estimated using the expectation maximization (EM) algorithm in the depmixS4 \cite{depmixS4} package in R. For the model selection, we evaluate the Penalized Likelihood of the model using the Bayesian Information Criterion (BIC), and then vary J to consider different numbers of latent states, and choose the model with J=K that minimizes the BIC.
-The model fitting results can be found in the Appendix A2.
+The coefficients $\{\beta_{0,ij}, \beta_{1,ij}\}$ are extracted directly from the fitted \texttt{depmixS4} \cite{depmixS4} model, which estimates all parameters of the NHMM using the Expectation–Maximization (EM) algorithm.
+For the model selection, we evaluate the Penalized Likelihood of the model using the Bayesian Information Criterion (BIC), and then vary $K$ to consider different numbers of latent states, and choose the model that minimizes the BIC.
+The model fitting results can be found in the Appendix~\ref{secA}.